4.6 Access to quality services

 - Services and Social Benefits for persons with disabilities.
 These include allowances schemes for people with different kind of disabilities.

 - The Guaranteed Minimum Income (GMI) scheme (Ελάχιστο Εγγυημένο Εισόδημα).
 The GMI scheme is part of the Guaranteed Minimum Income and Social Benefits Law of 2014, which has two basic aims: a) to provide better support to groups who are exposed to the risk of poverty, and b) to improve the operational efficiency of the overall system.
 The monetary benefits available fall into two basic categories: a monthly payment to bring the beneficiary’s income up to the level of the GMI and monthly housing benefit, either as a rent allowance or as an allowance to cover interest on housing loans.
-The GMI recipients’ eligibility criteria include the following:
+A person may submit an application to become entitled to receive the GMI if certain conditions are met.

 - The Unemployment Benefit (Επίδομα Ανεργίας) is provided to insured employees or optionally insured persons who are employed under any Cypriot employer and are aged between 16 and 63 years old.
 The benefit is provided for a period of 156 dates and various requirements apply (e.g. days of insured employment, etc.).